AbrarAdnan/vehicle-image-recognizer/README.md

 Training and Data Cleaning

-    Training: A resnet34 model was fine-tuned for 5 epochs (1 time) and achieved an accuracy of ~90%.
+    Training: A resnet34 model was fine-tuned for 5 epochs and achieved an accuracy of ~90%.

     Data Cleaning: This step took the most time.
 Initially, there were more than 33 labels, but they were merged to remove duplicates.
 Some labels therefore have more images than others.